Coarse cohomology theories: Introduction

 \section{Introduction}

-{The goal of the present paper is to propose the notion of a coarse cohomology theory and study several examples.}

-In \cite{buen} we have introduced the category $\BC$ of bornological coarse spaces and the notion of a $\bC$-valued coarse homology theory $E:\BC\to \bC$, where $\bC$ is a cocomplete stable $\infty$-category.
-If $\bD$ is a complete stable $\infty$-category, then we simply propose to call a functor $E:\BC^{op}\to \bD$ a coarse cohomology theory if and only if $E^{op}:\bC\to \bD^{op}$ is a coarse homology theory.
+In \cite{buen} we have introduced the category $\BC$ of bornological coarse spaces and the notion of a $\bC$-valued coarse homology theory $E\colon \BC\to \bC$, where $\bC$ is a stable $\infty$-category.
+In the present paper we place the notion of a coarse cohomology theory into the same framework.